-Cloud computing rather than having any local server or a personal computer which involves a network of remote servers on the internet.
-For this purpose, tools and applications like servers, databases, networking, and software are used, which gives greater flexibility to consumers in terms of cost-effectiveness.
+Cloud computing instead of a local server or a personal computer involves a network of remote servers on the internet.
+Tools and applications like servers, databases, networking, and software are used for this purpose, which gives greater flexibility to consumers in terms of cost-effectiveness.

-Cloud computing configurations provide computer-based resources and outsourcing mechanisms that enable different services to different users, such as application-based systems.
+Cloud computing configurations provide computer-based resources and outsourcing mechanisms that enable different services for different users, such as application-based systems.

 The 2019 Cloud Security Report highlights show that there have been many security issues in the past year.
 Around 400,000 respondents participated in the survey, which brought critical findings as follows:

 The top cloud security concern of cybersecurity professionals is data loss and leakage (64%).

 Unauthorized access through misuse of employee credentials and improper access controls (42%) takes the number one spot in this year’s survey as the single most significant perceived vulnerability to cloud security, tied with insecure interfaces and APIs (42%).

 This is followed by a misconfiguration of the cloud platform (40%).

 The top two operational security headaches SOC teams are struggling with are compliance (34%) and lack of visibility into cloud security (33%).